fcelda/nsec5-draft/nsec5.md

 etc.  They will be removed before publication.
 This document is being collaborated on in GitHub at
 \<https://github.com/fcelda/nsec5-draft\>.
-The most recent version of the document, open issues, etc should all be available here.
+The most recent version of the document, open issues, etc should all be available there.
 The authors gratefully accept pull requests.

 --- middle